 To assist with its responsibilities, the board of directors has an audit committee and a compensation committee appointed from among its members.
 The roles and responsibilities of the audit committee are described below and are published in the abridged version of the rules of organisation on the website of Bucher Industries; those of the compensation committee are listed in the remuneration report on pages 63 to 71 of this annual report.
 The committees report to the board of directors on their activities, findings and proposals.
-Overall responsibility for the tasks assigned to the commensation committee members begins with the annual term of office for audit and compensation committee members begins with the annual general meeting and continues until the next annual general meeting.
+Overall responsibility for the tasks assigned to the committees rests with the board of directors.
+The annual term of office for audit and compensation committee members begins with the annual general meeting and continues until the next annual general meeting.
 Proceedings and resolutions of committee meetings are recorded in minutes.